Arvin-a00268815/Smart-Log/README.md

 # Smart Log

-The development process includes the MVVM in which user interaction happens in the UI (View) and I have used a single activity and only a single instance exists throughout the app and every page is a fragment.
+The development process begins with the MVVM pattern in which user interaction happens in the UI (View) and I have used a single activity and only a single instance exists throughout the app and every page is a fragment.

 The Database or the backend process is entirely done using ROOM arhitecture which can handle DB queries and it is